Numerical Display Module

 Basics Primer

-A segment(ed) display is a type of LED-based numerical display consisting of individual segments, each of which can be illuminated independently to form digits and characters.
+A segment(ed) display is an LED-based numerical display made of individual segments.
+Each segment illuminates independently to form digits and characters.
 They usually come in two configurations:

 Common Anode: All the anodes of the LED segments are connected together to a common positive voltage.
 Each segment is powered by grounding its cathode.